 Reported content and data visualizations for this project will be published directly to MotherJones.com; we may decide the port this content over to print in a later issue of Mother Jones (as we’ve done in the past with other digital-first stories).
 We’ll be able to take advantage of the creative design talents of Art Director Carolyn Perot, as well as Creative Director Tim Luddy, for the data visualization products, and then work with our web/tech team to explore interactive possibilities for digital publication.
 Simultaneously with publication at MotherJones.com, our social media and communications staff will push the reporting and data visualization products out to our social media communities on Facebook and Twitter, as well as to social networking sites like Reddit, Stumbleupon, and Digg (taken together, these represent five of the top ten traffic sources for MotherJones.com).

-5. Please provide a simple budget breakdown in a separate document.It’s
+5. Please provide a simple budget breakdown in a separate document clarifying what resources you will invest on reporting, production and impact.
+It’s OK to produce a 2-scenario budget (low-end and high-end).
+You may use the accompanying form or provide one of your own.

-Note: We don’t want you spending hours on a budget, but would like to know how/where you’re going to invest resources in reporting, production and impact.
-OKIf you’d like to provide a budget that includes options of what you can do based on a lower-end budget and higher-end budget, we would be happy to look that over.

 6. Please provide a quick snapshot of your audience: